yelinaung/mmfont/README.md

 # Mmfont

 A simple gem which converts zawgyi1 <=> unicode strings.
+It uses the rules from [paytan](https://github.com/trhura/paytan) and basically, the ruby converter.

 ## Installation